adoyle0/Doors/readme.md

 ## Post Install

 ### Neovim

-- Run `:PackerSync` on first run, `:Mason` to install language servers, `:TSUpdate` after installing language servers to update treesitter
+- Run `:PackerSync` on first run, `:Mason` to install language servers, `:TSUpdate` after installing language servers to update treesitter.
+Do this again periodically to keep everything fresh

+### Colors
+Some manual setup is required for theming if you want eye candy.
+My scripts should handle everything else
+- Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it and click the "Fetch Pywal colors" button.
+You shouldn't have to touch it ever again
+- Point telegram to [wal-telegram](https://github.com/guillaumeboehm/wal-telegram#set-the-color-palette)'s
+generated theme.
+It should handle itself from here

 ## Known issues (aka things to fix and excuses why they aren't):
 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
-Just kill and restart it, it'll pick up where it left off
+Just wait or kill and restart it if you're impatient.
+The setup should pick up where it left off
 - lsp-zero (nvim plugin) changed some things and needs to be reconfigured

 ## Future:
-- Move stuff from xinitrc/xprofile to awesome rc to be less intrusive on existing systems
-- More granular installer
+- More granular installer (shell, gui, make some gui apps optional like messengers)
 - Support more distros
 - Add color to setup cause why not?